 Iowa State University’s bachelor’s in urban and regional planning degree features five optional focus areas: Community Development and Social Policy, Ecological and Environmental Planning, Regional and International Planning, Physical Planning and Urban Design, and Transportation and Land Use.
 Student who do not choose a focus area will take a generalist track.
 Core required course titles include The American Metropolis, Theory of the Planning Process, Community Planning Studio, and Environmental Planning.
 Bachelor of regional and urban planning students must submit a portfolio prior to graduation.

 As one of the most customizable programs in our ranking, the bachelor’s in regional and urban planning program from the University of Massachusetts—Amherst offers several options for students in terms of course schedules and curriculum.
 For instance, students can choose to complete their bachelor’s degrees in three or four years; alternatively, they can opt for the accelerated master’s program, earning their bachelor’s and master’s in regional planning in just five years.
 Content customization options for the bachelor of regional and urban planning include concentrations in urban studies, landscape studies, horticulture studies, and built environment.

 East Carolina University offers a bachelor’s in urban and regional planning with nine available concentration areas: coastal resources, community health, environmental resources, geographic information, international development, recreation, rural development, public administration, and urban studies.
 In addition to concentration-specific courses, students will take core classes such as Introduction to Planning Techniques, Urban Form and Design, and Planning Legislation and Administration.
 Bachelor of urban and regional planning students are encouraged to join the Student Planner’s Action Network (SPAN).
 An internship is recommended, but not required.

-This concludes our ranking of the 20 top value bachelor’s in urban and regional planning degree programs for 2017.
+This concludes our ranking of the 20 top value bachelor’s in urban and regional planning degree programs.